usnistgov/TrueBq/TrueBq01/README.md

 It has been compiled using Geant4.10.6 on Windows using Microsoft Visual Studio Community 2019 Version 16.8.3.

 TrueBq01 is based on the the rdecay02 example included with Geant4 distribtuions.
-See rdecay02 README file within file structure

 ## Installation Process
 1. Install Geant4
 2. Download source code folder (TrueBq01)
 3. Follow Geant4 user code compilation instructions
   3.1 I used Cmake version 3.19.2
-  3.2 in Visual studio, use configuration "Release" (not "Debug", which is default)
+  3.2 If using Visual studio, use configuration "Release" (not "Debug", which is default)

 ## Running TrueBq01
-from build directory (eg. TrueBq01-build)
+From build directory (eg. TrueBq01-build)-
 For batch file: TrueBq01-build> \Release\TrueBq01.exe batch.mac
-For interactive mode (w/ graphics): TrueBq01-build> \Release\TrueBq01.exe
+For interactive mode: (w/ graphics): TrueBq01-build> \Release\TrueBq01.exe

 ## Simulation information